louisgarnier/Documentation/PLAN.md

 **Goal**: Export all test case data to Excel

 **Tasks**:
-- [ ] Export test case details to each sheet
+- [x] Export test case details to each sheet
-- [ ] Export steps with all metadata
+- [x] Export steps with all metadata
-- [ ] Add screenshot file paths/links to Excel
+- [x] Add screenshot file paths/links to Excel (embedded as images)
-- [ ] Format Excel with proper columns and styling
+- [x] Format Excel with proper columns and styling
-- [ ] Add export button in Streamlit UI
+- [x] Add export button in Streamlit UI

 **Validation**:
-- [ ] Excel contains all test case data
+- [x] Excel contains all test case data
-- [ ] Steps are properly formatted
+- [x] Steps are properly formatted
-- [ ] Metadata (modules, logic, config) included
+- [x] Metadata (modules, logic, config) included
-- [ ] Screenshot paths are correct
+- [x] Screenshots embedded as images in Excel

 **Commit**: `[Backend] Complete Excel export with all data and screenshots`

 ---

-### Step 10.5: Selective Excel Export ⏭️
+### Step 10.5: Selective Excel Export ✅
 **Goal**: Allow users to select which test cases to export

 **Tasks**:
-- [ ] Add "Export" column with checkboxes to "All Test Cases" table
+- [x] Add "Export" column with checkboxes to "All Test Cases" table
-- [ ] Track selected test cases in session state
+- [x] Track selected test cases in session state
-- [ ] Modify Excel export function to accept list of test case IDs
+- [x] Modify Excel export function to accept list of test case IDs
-- [ ] Update export button to only export selected test cases
+- [x] Update export button to only export selected test cases
 - [ ] Add "Select All" / "Deselect All" functionality (optional)

 **Validation**:
-- [ ] Checkboxes appear in "All Test Cases" table
+- [x] Checkboxes appear in "All Test Cases" table
-- [ ] Can select/deselect individual test cases
+- [x] Can select/deselect individual test cases
-- [ ] Export only includes selected test cases
+- [x] Export only includes selected test cases
-- [ ] Excel file contains only selected test cases
+- [x] Excel file contains only selected test cases

 **Commit**: `[Frontend] Add selective export with checkboxes for test cases`